cisco-open/camblet/site/docs/src/content/docs/start/quickstart.md

 curl 1.2.3.4
 ```

-In the meantime on the lima:
+In the meantime, in the Lima environment:

 ```sh
 ps aux | grep curl